sharado/shresthaclub_blog/README.md

 This button will do the following:

-- Connect to your GitHub account and create a new repository with the name you specify
+- Connect to your GitHub account and create a new repository with the name you specify.
-- Deploy your copy of the repository and setup continuous deployment
+- Deploy your copy of the repository and setup continuous deployment.
-- Send an invite to the email address associated with your Netlify account
+- Send an invite to the email address associated with your Netlify account.

 Accept the invite, set your password, then navigate to `/admin` on your site to log in.